Creating derivatives

 # elemental install /dev/sda

-After a successful installation of cOS on drive.img
+After a successful installation of cOS on drive.img, you can boot

 the resulting sytem with